Curie temperature: Orbital ordering

 Orbital ordering changes the Curie temperature of a material.
 Orbital ordering can be controlled through applied strains.
 This is a function that determines the wave of a single electron or paired electrons inside the material.
 Having control over the probability of where the electron will be allows the Curie temperature to be altered.
 For example, the delocalised electrons can be moved onto the same plane by applied strains within the crystal lattice.

 The Curie temperature is seen to increase greatly due to electrons being packed together in the same plane, they are forced to align due to the exchange interaction and thus increases the strength of the magnetic moments which prevents thermal disorder at lower temperatures.

-Curie temperature in ferroelectric materials
+In ferroelectric materials

 In analogy to ferromagnetic and paramagnetic materials, the term Curie temperature (T_{C}) is also applied to the temperature at which a ferroelectric material transitions to being paraelectric.
 Hence, T_{C} is the temperature where ferroelectric materials lose their spontaneous polarisation as a first or second order phase change occurs.
 In case of a second order transition, the Curie Weiss temperature T_{0} which defines the maximum of the dielectric constant is equal to the Curie temperature.
 However, the Curie temperature can be 10 K higher than T_{0} in case of a first order transition.